marhide/streaming-data/README.md

 # The Guardian API to AWS SQS Data Streaming Project

-An application that gets data about articles from the The Guardian's API and sends it to an AWS SQS queue.
+An application that gets data about articles from the The Guardian's API and sends it as a message to an AWS SQS queue.

 ## How do you use it?